Thank you for visiting my website.

 I'm delighted to have been asked to submit my top ten cookbooks choices to the 1000 cookbook project.
 As an avid collector of cookbooks, it was almost impossible to whittle it down, but after much deliberation I managed to do so.
 This website is an amazing resource if you love cookbooks.
 Here are my top ten choices https://app.1000cookbooks.com/people/sadie-hirst Their sister website https://app.ckbk.com/ has just launched too, ckbk enables you to access thousands of recipes, authors, ingredients, cookbooks and ideas.

-Here are the current range of presentations that I offer, but if you would like to discuss a bespoke presentation for your group, please do get in touch.
+Here are the current range of food history presentations, workshops, demonstrations, historical cookery events that I offer.
+If you would like to discuss a bespoke event for your organisation, please do get in touch.
 If I'm able to accommodate your requirements, I will happily do so.

 "Off the Beeton Track", which explores the ubiquity of cookery books from the past as a unique form of literature and how cookery books represent much more than a collection of recipes and techniques.
 There is also the opportunity to see original rare antiquarian cookbooks from the 17th century onwards and a look at how these early cookbooks and authors offer an insight into social, political and culinary history and heritage.
 I bring along a display of cookbooks and also vintage and antique kitchenalia.

 "Much Ado About Food".
 With this talk we look at food history from the Neolithic Period to Elizabethan, explored through books, herbs, spices and "pots and pans material culture".
 I bring a range of kitchenalia from the past to display, along with rare antiquarian cookery books.